-This was an interesting experience because although I’ve tried many CBD-heavy strains, never one with less than 1% THC, so this was a first for me.
-For this Temple strain review, I tried out an Aurora product that was pretty enjoyable overall, and very unique.
+This was an interesting experience because although I’ve tried many CBD-heavy strains, never one with less than 1% THC, this was a first.
+For this Temple strain review, I tried out an Aurora product that was pretty enjoyable overall and very unique.
 It is a hybrid strain with 9.6 % CBD and only 0.4% THC.
-The main terpene present is myrcene, however there are four more terpenes that make up the rest of it’s profile: pinene, guaiol, terpineol, limonene.
-Smoking this will leave you with a clear head and a relaxed feeling, however if you’re looking to get high/stoned/baked, this is not the bud that will help you there.
+The main terpene present is myrcene; however, four more terpenes make up the rest of its profile: pinene, guaiol, terpineol, limonene.
+Smoking this will leave you with a clear head and a relaxed feeling; however, if you’re looking to get high/stoned/baked, this is not the bud that will help you there.

 Packaging Details: Packaged on 02/27/2019, tested/reviewed on 01/16/2020, exactly 323 days after being packaged.

 Purchasing Details: Purchased a 3.5 gram container for $21.00 CAD at the SQDC in Montreal, QC.